 Upper cervical chiropractic care can provide natural vertigo relief to patients.
 This procedure works by correcting any imbalance between your head and neck, allowing the restoration of the proper function of your nervous system.
 In addition, this also restores the proper flow of fluid in your ear.
 All of which are vital in relieving vertigo naturally.

-To see whether your vertigo episodes stem from upper cervical misalignment, visit the nearest upper cervical chiropractor in your area.
+To see whether your body is leaning to one side when walking issues or vertigo episodes stem from upper cervical misalignment, visit the nearest upper cervical chiropractor in your area.
 You may browse our directory to schedule an online appointment with your chosen upper cervical chiropractor.